 - Your organization must have purchased this add-on

-- Microsoft Server 2012 or 2008 with Active Directory Federated Services installed details
+- Microsoft Server 2012 or 2008 with Active Directory Federated Services (ADFS) installed details

 - An SSL certificate to sign your ADFS login page and the fingerprint for that certificate